IBPA/SemiAutomatedFoodKBC/README.md

 This code has been tested with
 * Python 3.8

-To prevent dependency problems, please use either conda or virtualenv.
+To prevent dependency problems, please use either virtualenv...
 ```
 # Activate Python virtualenv
 python3 -mvenv env